billgraziano/xelogstash/README.md

 - `-log` - When running interactively, captures the application output to a log file INSTEAD of standard out.
 The log files are located in the `log` subdirectory and named `sqlxewriter_YYYYMMDD.log` based on the start time.
 Log files are automatically deleted after 7 days and that's not configurable yet.
 When running as a service, logs are always written to a file.
 - `-debug` - Enables additional debugging output.
 If you enable this, it will log each poll of a server.
 Otherwise no information is logged.
-- `-once` - Polls each server once and exits.
-Without this flag, it polls each server every minute.
+- `-loop` - Instead of polling each server once and exiting, it continues to loop and polls each server every minute.
 - `-service action` - The two action values are `install` and `uninstall`.
 This installs or uninstalls this executable as a service and exits.

 ### Running as a service